lingui/js-lingui/website/docs/tutorials/setup-vite.md

 ## Setup with [@vitejs/plugin-react](https://www.npmjs.com/package/@vitejs/plugin-react) {#setup-with-vitejs-plugin-react}

 `@vitejs/plugin-react` uses Babel to transform your code.
-LinguiJS relies on `babel-plugin-macros` to compile JSX to [ICU Message Format](/docs/guides/message-format.md) and for automatic ID generation.
+LinguiJS relies on `@lingui/babel-plugin-lingui-macro` to compile JSX to [ICU Message Format](/docs/guides/message-format.md) and for automatic ID generation.

 1. Install `@lingui/cli`, `@lingui/vite-plugin`, `@lingui/babel-plugin-lingui-macro` as development dependencies and `@lingui/react` as a runtime dependency: